Best homeowners insurance in Alabama for 2023

 Alfa Insurance

-Late and missed payments on your rent, car payment, and credit cards not only mess with your credit, but it also leads to higher insurance rates with some companies.
+Late and missed payments on your car loan and credit cards not only mess with your credit, but can also lead to higher insurance rates with some companies.

-Insurance companies consider a poor credit score to be an indicator of risky behavior and more frequent home insurance claims, and will often charge higher rates to customers with low scores.
+Insurance companies consider a poor credit score to be an indicator of risky behavior and more frequent home insurance claims.
+This leads to higher rates for customers with low scores.

-With an average rate of $1,443 per year, USAA has the cheapest home insurance rates in Alabama for a homeowner with poor credit.
-Meanwhile, Alfa's yearly rate of $5,957 is the highest.
+With an average cost of $1,443 per year, USAA has the cheapest home insurance in Alabama for homeowners with poor credit.

 Company